mrdavidlaing/javascript-koans/README.markdown

-# javascript-koans
+# javascript-koans my own copy
 Based on Edgecase's fantastic
 [Ruby koans](http://github.com/edgecase/ruby_koans), the goal of the Javascript koans is to teach you Javascript programming through testing.